Central Heating Sludge Build-up? Here’s How To Remove It

 Alternatively, a heating engineer will be able to do this for £150-300.

-Expect to pay anywhere from £300-700.
+If you’re using a local trade, expect to pay anywhere from £300-700.
 A power flush from a national company such as British Gas is likely to be £450-850.

 Replace Offending Radiators